 But even odder is this notion of “oblique” responsibility: Once we adopt such a flimsy standard for placing blame, it seems we have to condemn everyone alive at the moment some unpleasant event was occurring: Weren’t even the Native Americans and the slaves “obliquely” responsible for what happened?

-In discussing Berkeley’s work Alciphron, Jones seems overly anxious to assure the reader that Berkeley’s “right thinkers” are just as subject to prejudice as are his “free thinkers.”
-For instance, Jones quotes Berkeley as writing,

-“[W]ho would choose for his Guide in the Search of Truth, a Man… whose Education hath been behind a Counter, or in an Office?
-Or whose Speculations have been employed on the Forms of Business, who are only well read in the ways and commerce of Mankind, in Stock-jobbing, Purloining, Supplanting, Bribing?”

-Jones comments:

-“In the choice of what kind of human character we wish to be led by… what sort of person we take to have clear and extensive views, Crito is set against anyone working in business and finance.
-This prejudice seems as unfounded as the freethinking prejudiced for nobility of rank…” (373)

-However, Jones has left out important part of the quote from Alciphron; Crito also recommends against taking as a guide “a Man whose Thoughts and Time are taken up with Dress, Visits, and Diversions” (Alciphron, Second Dialogue, section XIX).
-Once we combine that with his “only well read”, it is clear that Crito is claiming that a mind consumed by thoughts of fashion and socializing, or by thoughts of financial gain, will not make a good philosopher.
-That hardly seems to be a prejudice.

 In a chapter called “The True End of Speech,” Jones turns his attention to Berkeley as a philosopher of language and semiotician.
 This is an aspect of Berkeley’s thought that has garnered a great deal of attention lately.
 (See, for instance Kenneth Pearce’s Language and the Structure of Berkeley’s World.)
 Jones opens the chapter with a quote from Berkeley that shows that the bishop himself would have welcomed this emphasis:

 “The Doctrine of Signs is a Point of great Importance, and general Extent, which, if duly considered, would cast no small Light upon Things…” (Alciphron VII.6, quoted on 379).

-Jones notes that:

-“The arguments Berkeley deploys in this account of language have a 20th-century field: his introduction of rules of conduct and changes of behavior as tests of whether a term is meaningful are revolutionary.
-He has been thought a precursor of Wittgenstein, Grice, and Austin.”
-(384)

-In both the chapter “Passive Obedience, and inDiscipline," Jones highlights an important conundrum that neither he nor I believe Berkleley successfully resolved: As an advocate of passive obedience to the current secular rulers, would not Berkeley have to condemn the fact that they themselves gained power by overthrowing the Stuart dynasty?
+Moving on to another issue, in both the chapter “Passive Obedience,” and in “Discipline," Jones highlights an important conundrum that neither he nor I believe Berkleley successfully resolved: As an advocate of passive obedience to the current secular rulers, would not Berkeley have to condemn the fact that they themselves gained power by overthrowing the Stuart dynasty?
 And in recommending that Christians accept the doctrines of the current (Anglican) established church and not engage in “free thinking,” how could he avoid the conclusion that the founders of the Anglican church were wrong in not accepting the doctrines of the Catholic Church and asserting their own right to “free thinking”?
 In fact, his embrace of passive obedience cost him preferment on some occasions, as critics rightly saw that it could be used to challenge the legitimacy of the House of Hanover.
 And, as Jones notes, his position on church authority was condemned by contemporaries as a “threat to the liberty from overbearing ecclesiastical authority that the Protestant movement itself represented” (421).